slatedocs/slate/source/includes/_BLEProtocol.md

 5. **0x05 [Analog to Digital Converters (ADC)](_adc.md)**
 6. **0x06 [Digital to Analog Converters (DAC)](_dac.md)**

 ###### Byte#1: Data Section Packet Length

-The data format currently is set to a fixed packet length of 20 bytes including both header and data, where the data section is 16 bytes.
+In this version of the API, the data format currently is set to a fixed packet length of 20 bytes including both header and data, where the data section is 16 bytes.
 Hence, this byte is set to the value of 0x10 = 16.
+Bytes that are not used by subsystems commands and responses should be padded with zeros when the packets are created.
+When packet are interpreted, no assumptions should be made on the content of the packet outside of their defined bytes fields.

+Note that this fixed length attribute of the packets may change in future APIs.

 ###### Byte#2: CRC
 The 8-bit CRC is calculated over the data section of the packet.
 The polynomial is initialized to 0x00.